Zi Faámelu: Star Factory

-At the end of September 2008, the TV project "Star Factory 2" was launched in Kyiv.
+At the end of September 2008, the TV project Star Factory 2 was launched in Kyiv.
 Zi, at the time student of Kyiv National University of Culture and Arts, decided to participate.
-She dyed her hair in a bright white colour, to match an image of "star warrior" and took the stage name "Boris April".
+She dyed her hair in a bright white colour, to match an image of "star warrior" and took the stage name Boris April.
 During the audition, her performance and outrageous appearance impressed the jury.
 So seventeen-year-old, at that time, Faámelu became the youngest participant.

-During her time as a participant, she was bullied by fellow participants, due to her eccentric appearance.

-Despite that, Zi developed a dedicated fan base.
-According to the results of the audience vote, at the end of the project, she received a special prize from the "Tele 7" magazine - "For the greatest sympathy of readers."
+Faámelu then developed a dedicated fan base.
+According to the results of the audience vote, at the end of the project, she received a special prize from the Tele 7 magazine "For the greatest sympathy of readers."
 During her time at the project, she had numerous collaborative musical performances, with famous Eastern European pop-music acts, including Ukrainian singer Evgenia Vlasova, winner of 2004 Eurovision Song Contest Ruslana and Romanian europop band "Morandi".

-"Star Factory.
-Superfinal"
+Star Factory.
+Superfinal

-In March 2010, a new television project "Star Factory.
-Superfinal" has started.
-During her participation in the "Superfinal", Zi sang six new songs, two of them - in English, as well as Jewish folk song "Hava Nagila", for which she wrote her own text in Russian.
+In March 2010, a new television project Star Factory.
+Superfinal has started.
+During her participation in Superfinal, Faámelu sang six new songs, two of them in English, as well as Jewish folk song "Hava Nagila", for which she wrote her own lyrics in Russian.

-On April 11, 2010, based on the results of voting and evaluations of the jury, Zi Faámelu left the project.
+On 11 April 2010, based on the results of voting and evaluations of the jury, Faámelu left the project.
 Fans of the artist, not wanting to accept the departure of their idol from the project, continued to go to concerts, demanding her return onto the project.
 Resulting in protests and pickets at the entrance to the Dovzhenko Film Studios, where the show was filmed.
 As a result of the protests, the organizers of the competition decided to organise an online vote for the return of one of the retired participants to the project, which Faámelu won.
-Despite this, on April 25, show host Maria Efrosinina announced from the stage that Zi had disappeared and her location was unknown.
+Despite this, on 25 April, show host Maria Efrosinina announced from the stage that Faámelu had disappeared and her location was unknown.